Python-SIP/sip/sphinx/directives.rst

 of text in the order that it sees them.

 Documentation that is specified using this directive is local to the module in which it appears.
-It is ignored by modules that `%Import`_ it.
-Use the `%ExportedDoc`_ directive for documentation that should be included by all modules that `%Import`_ this one.
+It is ignored by modules that :directive:`%Import` it.
+Use the :directive:`%ExportedDoc` directive for documentation that should be included by all modules that :directive:`%Import` this one.

 For example::